Lightning-AI/pytorch-lightning/docs/source/lightning_cli/lightning_cli_faq.rst

 running from a clone of a repository that could have uncommitted local modifications.
 Creating installable packages that include CLIs is out of the scope of this document.
 This is mentioned only as a teaser for people who would strive for the best practices possible.

+For every CLI implemented, users are encouraged to learn how to run it by reading the documentation printed with the :code:`--help` option and use the :code:`--print_config` option to guide the writing of config files.
+A few more details that might not be clear by only reading the help are the following.

+:class:`~pytorch_lightning.utilities.cli.LightningCLI` is based on argparse and as such follows the same arguments style as many POSIX command line tools.
+Long options are prefixed with two dashes and its corresponding values should be provided with an empty space or an equal sign, as :code:`--option value` or :code:`--option=value`.
+Command line options are parsed from left to right, therefore if a setting appears multiple times the value most to the right will override the previous ones.
+If a class has an init parameter that is required (i.e. no default value), it is given as :code:`--option` which makes it explicit and more readable instead of relying on positional arguments.